-The saturated, potentially water-yielding part of the older basin-fill sediments that geologists-call the Santa Fe Group.
+Consumption In water-resource jargon, water is used consumptively when it is evaporated sediments that geologists-call the Santa Fe Group.
 The deep aquifer is the primary water source for most municipal, industrial, and many private domestic users.
 It is in direct hydraulic connection with the shallow aquifer, which rests on it along the river floodplain.
 The water table in the deep aquifer is locally as much as 1,000 feet below land surface.